ArtursGailis1995/ESP32-Weather-Station/README.md

 const char* influxdb_database = ""; //InfluxDB database name, ex. "arduino"
 ```

-4) If you use Basic HTTP authentication in your InfluxDB setup, modify your code (add the Authorization line):
+4) If you use Basic HTTP authentication in your InfluxDB setup, change your code (add the Authorization line):

 ```
 client.print(String("POST ") +